Travel.State.Gov > International Travel > Country Information > Solomon Islands International Travel Information

 LGBTI Travelers: While same-sex sexual relations are criminalized in Solomon Islands, there are no known incidents of the prosecution, targeting, or harassment of consenting same-sex adults.
 We recommend that you avoid public displays of affection, which could be categorized by the Solomon Islands penal code as an act of gross indecency, a felony liable to imprisonment for five years.
 For more detailed information about LGBT rights in Solomon Islands, you may review the State Department’s annual Country Reports on Human Rights Practices.
-See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.
+See also our LGBTI Travel Information page for further information.

 Travelers Who Require Accessibility Assistance: Accessibility of buildings, communications and information for persons with disabilities is not mandated.
 There are no special accommodations for persons with disabilities.

 Women Travelers: See our travel tips for Women Travelers.

 Hospitals and pharmacies in Solomon Islands are very basic and limited to populated areas and religious missions.
 The nearest reliable medical facilities are in Australia or New Zealand.
 There is only one hyperbaric recompression chamber in Solomon Islands and medical conditions resulting from diving accidents may require medical evacuation to Australia or New Zealand.
 Serious medical treatment requiring hospitalization and/or medical evacuation to Australia, New Zealand, or the United States can cost thousands of dollars.
 Doctors and hospitals often expect immediate cash payment for health services.